How to buy Graincorp (GNC) shares

 Graincorp share dividends

-Recently Graincorp has paid out, on average, around 46.67% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 3.33% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Graincorp shareholders could enjoy a 3.33% return on their shares, in the form of dividend payments.
-In Graincorp's case, that would currently equate to about A$0.14 per share.
+Recently Graincorp has paid out, on average, around 5% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 3.03% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Graincorp shareholders could enjoy a 3.03% return on their shares, in the form of dividend payments.
+In Graincorp's case, that would currently equate to about A$0.15 per share.

-While Graincorp's payout ratio might seem fairly standard, it's worth remembering that Graincorp may be investing much of the rest of its net profits in future growth.
+While Graincorp's payout ratio might seem low, this can signify that Graincorp is investing more in its future growth.

 Have Graincorp's shares ever split?